IoannisArmamentos/NorthernLights/README.md

 ![json](https://user-images.githubusercontent.com/1202504/147295616-617d48db-8805-47c8-9537-9cc9f705b3c4.png)

 I used Current & Daily Weather and Region Alerts.
 These alerts refer to the regional area around the choosen coordinates as well as the local language.
-These are setup by the API and cannot be changed or be more precise/detailed. <br>
+They are setup by the API and cannot be changed or be more precise/detailed. <br>
 Global weather alerts with live updates can be created by subscribing to the paid API, implementing Webhook in backend that will be called.
 To push that info into the frontend, websocket implementation can be used.![alert3](https://user-images.githubusercontent.com/1202504/147295431-364073eb-ab20-4f7e-949f-c6151edc2930.png)

 ## Source Files <br>
 **WeatherForecast.cs** <br>
 Declaring classes and variables.
 Date comes in *double dt* Unix timestamp that needs proper converting. <br>
-For example, *public class Daily* has to do with the incoming values for the next 10 days. <br>
+For example, *public class Daily* has to do with the incoming values for the next 7 days. <br>

 **WeatherForecastController.cs** <br>
 GetAsync sends a GET request with apikey, langitude and longitude, etc. <br>